openshift/openshift-origin-design/designs/administrator/4.6/column-management/index.md

 - Persistent Volumes
 - Persistent Volume Claims

-## Future Resources
+## Future Enhancements
-We will explore adding the behavior to be available on the following resource table views:
-- Custom Resource Definitions
-- Explore API Resources
+In the future, we will explore adding column management to other resource pages, such as Custom Resource Definitions and Explore API Resources.
+We will also explore adding additional features to column management that would allow the user to reorder the columns using a drag and drop behavior.